juliomotol/lapiv/README.md

 ### `uri` Method

 This is the default of the versioning method.
-Here, the API version should be declared in the uri path (e.g. `example.com/api/v1/foo`).
+Here, the API version will be declared in the uri path (e.g. `example.com/api/v1/foo`).

 In the config, you can change the prefix for the uri.